 Donor: European Union

 Budget: EUR 15,625,000

-Project Goal: Strengthening the Resilience of Syrian Women and Girls and Host Communities in Iraq, Jordan and Turkey.
-An integrated program that targets both displaced Syrian women and girls and host-country nationals across Iraq, Jordan and Turkey.
+Project Goal: Strengthening the Resilience of Syrian Women and girls in host communities in Iraq, Jordan and Turkey.
+An Integrated program that targets both displaced Syrian Women and Girls and host-country nationals across Iraq, Jordan and Turkey

 The implementation of the program works to address the call of the European Union Regional Trust Fund to the Syria Crisis (MADAD) to, inter alia, involve women in crisis prevention, conflict management, peace building and to help protect women in gender-based violence, especially sexual abuses.